MountVesuvius/BasicPythonPDFExample/README.md

 This will generate a very simple pdf based dynamically based on the content that you provide to it.
 Probably won't be a drag and drop for your project, but should be enough to make some basic invoices.

-Here is the link to the documentation: link
+Here is the link to the documentation: (user guide)[https://www.reportlab.com/docs/reportlab-userguide.pdf]

 ## Running the project
 ### Prelude Virtualenv